-- In Home Designer programs, when you select File> New Plan, you should now see the templates listed in the Create New Plan dialog and be able to start a new file using one of these styles.
+- In Home Designer programs, when you choose the New Plan option, you should now see the templates listed in the Create New Plan dialog and be able to start a new file using one of these styles.

-In Chief Architect programs, if you select File> New Plan and continue to receive the same warning, follow the steps below to specify a plan or layout template.
+In Chief Architect programs, if you choose New Plan and continue to receive the same warning, follow the steps below to specify a plan or layout template.

 To specify a plan or layout template in Chief Architect

 - Select Edit> Preferences from the menu if you're on a Windows computer or Chief Architect> Preferences if you're on a Mac.

 - On the New Plans panel of the Preferences dialog, click the radio button beside the measurement system that you typically use: Imperial Units or Metric Units.

 - A Plan Template can be specified underneath your selected measurement system.
 Click the Browse button to the right of the Plan Template field, then select the plan file that you would like to use as your template.